Student Societies

 - Certified Therapeutic Recreation Specialist

-Because each certificate's requirements are unique and fluid, it is essential that you talk to your academic advisor to determine what certificates you qualify for.
-Staying on top of the requirements will help to avoid unforeseen roadblocks on your way to earning your certificates.
+Because each certificate's requirements are different and changing, talk to your academic advisor to determine what certificates you qualify for.
+Staying on top of the requirements will help avoid roadblocks on your way to earning your certificates.

 Recommended Professional Organizations